Revenue reforms key to fiscal stability in the region: Lagarde

 As a first step, countries are introducing a value added tax (VAT) and other consumption taxes — for example on tobacco and sugar-sweetened beverages.
 Over time, governments may also consider deriving additional revenue from income and property taxation.

-GCC countries are working to introduce a harmonised VAT in 2018.
-The IMF expects these efforts could raise anywhere from 1 to 2 per cent of GDP, assuming a VAT rate of 5 per cent.
+Countries in the Gulf are working to introduce a harmonised VAT in 2018.
+These efforts — which the IMF has supported through is technical assistance — could raise anywhere from 1 to 2 per cent of GDP, assuming a VAT rate of 5 per cent.

-“Our experiences in other regions underscore the positive impact of [revenue] diversification.
-Mexico, for example, was able to boost its non-oil tax revenue by more than 3 per cent of GDP — by broadening the VAT base and raising energy taxes and personal income tax rates,” said Lagarde.
+“Our experiences in other regions underscore the positive impact of diversification.
+Mexico, for example, was able to boost its non-oil tax revenue by more than 3 percent of GDP—by broadening the VAT base and raising energy taxes and personal income tax rates,” said Lagarde.

 In the oil-importing countries the key priority is to generate higher revenue by broadening the base of existing taxes.
 Such reforms would make tax systems simpler, more efficient, and more equitable.